 Expected credit losses on material trade receivables and other assets are calculated with reference to the Company's historical experience of losses, along with an analysis of payment terms.
 The Company makes use of the simplified approach when calculating expected credit losses on trade receivables which don't include a significant financing component, and therefore calculates expected credit losses over the lifetime of the instrument in question.
 Expected credit losses have been calculated using a provision matrix where recoverability has been assessed against the age of the receivable.

 (d) Liquidity risk

-The nature of the business means that the Company is not exposed to significant liquidity risk as payables are mainly inter company balances.
+The nature of the business means that the Company is not exposed to significant liquidity risk.
 The Board seeks to determine that the Company has sufficient financial resources to meet its obligations as they fall due.